 The Passion Play music goes far beyond the usual function of conventional stage music.
 From a purely temporal point of view, the musical performances together with the presentation of the tableaux vivants take up about one third of the play.

 In recitatives, arias, soloist ensembles, dramatic and contemplative choral pieces, the Passionis reflected and set in relation to the theme of the Old Testament tableaux vivants.

-As for the Passion Play years 2000 and 2010, Marcus Zwink, the musical director, has also taken over the task of musical editing for the current Passion Play 2020.
+As for the Passion Play years 2000 and 2010, Marcus Zwink, the musical director, has also taken over the task of musical editing for the current Passion Play 2022.
 The prerequisite for any change should be the stylistic assimilation to the already existing music.
 But, of course, the harmonious and tonal spectrum has widened somewhat as a result of the new compositions that have become necessary in part.
-By adding the Hebrew language in 2010 for the prayer Shema Israel sung by the whole people, he has also added oriental tone colour to the otherwise classical-romantic music to some extent.
-This Hebrew timbre is to be expanded again for 2020 in order to make the historical setting come more alive emotionally for the visitor.
+By adding the Hebrew language in 2010 for the prayer Shema Israel, sung by all people on stage, he has also added oriental tone colour to the otherwise classical-romantic music to some extent.
+This Hebrew timbre is to be expanded again for 2022 in order to make the historical setting come more alive emotionally for the visitor.

 While the scenes tell the last five days in the life of Jesus Christ, tableaux vivants will be shown before and in between.
 In addition to the prelude, twelve scenes from the Old Testament analogous to the Passion story will be presented.
 In the new design, they will appear in strong colours, which stand against the monochrome colouring of the scenes.
 These „devotional pictures“ are not intended to illustrate the text, but they stand for themselves and create associative worlds.